 The Two Bays Trust’s “You Good?” campaign aims to inspire communities to look after each other by encouraging people to check in with family, friends and colleagues, and ask…

-Reducing Stigma & Shame: People often hide their mental health struggles due to fear of judgment, making them feel isolated and preventing help-seeking; we aim to normalise the conversation.
+Reduces Stigma & Shame: People often hide their mental health struggles due to fear of judgment, making them feel isolated and preventing help-seeking; we aim to normalise the conversation.

-Promoting Early Intervention: By encouraging simple, regular check-ins, we want to help identify distress early, enabling connections to support before problems become severe.
+Promotes Early Intervention: By encouraging simple, regular check-ins, we want to help identify distress early, enabling connections to support before problems become severe.

-Building Supportive Networks: We want to empower friends, family, and colleagues to become part of the support system, fostering stronger informal networks.
+Builds Supportive Networks: We want to empower friends, family, and colleagues to become part of the support system, fostering stronger informal networks.

-Increasing Understanding: We aim to educate people on mental health, stress management, and how to support others, increasing overall community knowledge.
+Increases Understanding: We aim to educate people on mental health, stress management, and how to support others, increasing overall community knowledge.

-Breaking Down Barriers: We will create spaces and tools for confidential access to help, especially for harder-to-reach groups.
+Breaks Down Barriers: We will create spaces and tools for confidential access to help, especially for harder-to-reach groups.

-Combatting Misconceptions: We will challenge the idea that people should just "deal with it", highlighting that mental health struggles are common and require attention.
+Combats Misconceptions: We will challenge the idea that people should just "deal with it", highlighting that mental health struggles are common and require attention.

 ·